 With cinemas closed, and continued self-isolation, now more than ever we need ways to escape with some new and classic cinema.

-As we are all impacted by these uncertain times in different ways, we’ve put together a list of sites where you can watch films, for free.
+As we are all impacted by these uncertain times in different ways, we’ve put together a list of sites where you can watch films, both to rent and for free.

 The BFI’s streaming service offers a diverse and unique selection of films, from documentaries through to world cinema, featured in a variety of collections including animation, archive films and musicals.